TwistedKnee/ttp.twistedknee.github.io/cbbh/intro_to_webapps.md

 SQL - Relational store data in tables, rows, and columns

 NoSQL - non-relational databases do not use tables, rows, columns, primary keys or schemas.
 Instead stores using vairious storage models.
 Dependent on the data stored.

+## APIs

+SOAP - simple object access standard shares data through xml where a requests and responses are made in xml through http.

+REST - Representational state transfer shares data through the URL path, (/search/users/1)

+## Common Web Vulns

+Broken Authentication/Access Control - most command most dangerous vulnerabilities for web apps.

+Malicious file upload - If a web app has a file upload feature and does not properly validate the uploaded files, you may be able to upload a malicious script

+Command injection - web apps execute os commands to perform certain processes.

+SQLi - similar to command injection, this vuln may occur when web apps executes a sql query

+## Public Vulns